dapr/docs/getting-started/environment-setup.md

    - For Linux/MacOS - `/usr/local/bin`
    - For Windows, create a directory and add this to your System PATH.
 For example create a directory called `c:\dapr` and add this directory to your path, by editing your system environment variable.

-## Installing Dapr in Self Hosted mode
+## Installing Dapr in self hosted mode

 ### Install Dapr runtime using the CLI